nehalkhan2410/General/JavaScript/ArrowFunctions.md

   return a + b;
 };

-// Since it just has a return statement inside the block we can skip that retunr and everything after => is considered as a return statement. let _sum_ = (a, b) => a + b;
+// Since it just has a return statement inside the block we can skip that return
+// and everything after => is considered as a return statement. let _sum_ = (a, b) => a + b;
 console.log(sum(4, 5), _sum(9, 4), _sum_(10, 2));
 ```